academe/omnipay-adyen/README.md

 </html>
 ```

+Other application-specific fields can be added to the form as needed.
+You may also operate this form using AJAX to prevent a full page refresh.
+The Adyen CSE documentation provides more details on this.

 The `Pay` button will not be enabled until the credit card fields are completed and valid.

 The JavaScript library included in the header will then encrypt the card details and